ErrorNoInternet/lofi-server/README.md

 # lofi-server
-A server for streaming Lofi nusic on Heroku
+A server for streaming Lofi music on Heroku